linode/docs/docs/guides/databases/general/how-to-install-and-use-replibyte/index.md

 - '[How to Use Replibyte Transformers](https://www.replibyte.com/docs/transformers)'
 ---

 Database testing is a critical component of the quality-assurance cycle, but using production data is inherently insecure.
 Additionally, the sheer volume of data can be difficult to work with.
-Unfortunately, it is difficult to create fake but realistic data, and the results might not be representative.
-[Replibyte](https://www.replibyte.com/docs/introduction), also known as RepliByte, allows users to transform their production data and use the results to seed a test database.
+Unfortunately, it is difficult to create realistic "fake" data, and the results might not be representative.
+[Replibyte](https://www.replibyte.com/docs/introduction) (also stylized as *RepliByte*) allows users to transform their production data and use the results to seed a test database.
 This guide explains how to install Replibyte and how to use it to transform a dataset.

 ## What is Replibyte?